StrangerealIntel/CyberThreatIntel/Unknown/APT-C-37/26-08-19/APT-C-37 analysis.md

 ###### We have got confirmation that the drones used for the operation are trapped with explosives for explode at the moment that the enemies recovers it, that indicate that the Israel know that in these regions the enemies is present and valuable targets can be attainable.
 In the comparing with the past, we can note that probably some operations of spying are active as survey by the fact of the ideology of "no injury" and use all the aims for avoid victims on the Israeli forces or civilians.

 ### Finally ?<a name="Finally"></a>
-###### The APT-C-37 on the objectives and methods match but if this APT-C-37, we can show the great increase on the capacity to obfuscate and TTPs.
-If the Hamas is actor as trap for Israel, this wrong idea and give an opportunity to destabilize the guerrilla.
-And for Israel, this possible that use it for do a profiling campaign against the Hamas with the recent events in the last months.
+###### The APT-C-37 TTPs and methods of decoys the victim match.
+We can show the great increase on the capacity to obfuscate and operational capabilities.
+The reason of spying precisely the Muslim armies rest unknown and the matching with the events between Israel and the Hamas and Hezbollah is very troubled.
+The objectives and the organization rest very blurred but this rest possible that the group can be manipulating by countries or group of people for their own objectives.
 ## References MITRE ATT&CK Matrix <a name="Ref-MITRE-ATTACK"></a>
 ###### List of all the references with MITRE ATT&CK Matrix